AnywhereSoftware/B4X_Forum_Resources/B4X/Libraries/xGanttLite  b4xlib/readme.md

 **Data structure:**

-A xGanttLite chart is a composed of rows.
+A xGanttLite chart is composed of rows.
 Each row has these properties:
 1. The ID of the objcet
 2. One of the three object types.